Mercato: Luxe Shopping, Dining & Nightlife in North Naples

 Food & Drinks: Fine Dining to Casual Fare

 Mercato also offers several different types of casual dining experiences, including Rocco’s Tacos & Tequila Bar, Burntwood Tavern, The Pub (with a British theme) and AZN Asian Cuisine.
-If it’s a snack you’re after, stop in Yogurbella for frozen yogurt, Kilwins for ice cream, Juicelation for organic juices, and others.
+If it’s a snack you’re after, stop in Yogurbella for frozen yogurt, and Kilwins for ice cream.
 There’s even a Whole Foods for anyone who’d prefer to cook for themselves.

-Another unique vendor at Mercato is Hand & Harvest, an indoor market that showcases the handmade creations of more than 35 local artisans — from baked goods and empanadas to candles and ceramics.
-H&H takes place on the second and fourth Saturdays of the month, from noon to 4 p.m.
+A unique vendor at Mercato is Hand & Harvest, an indoor market that showcases the handmade creations of more than 35 local artisans — from baked goods and empanadas to candles and ceramics.
+H&H takes place on the second and fourth Saturdays of the month from noon to 4 p.m.

 A Full Lineup of Entertainment

-Mercato’s entertainment anchor is 12-screen Silverspot Cinema, where servers bring food and drinks right to your wide leather seats (now with contactless ordering).
+Mercato’s entertainment anchor is 12-screen Silverspot Cinema, where servers bring food and drinks right to your wide leather seats.
 The complex also throws block parties with live bands, hosts the monthly Cars & Coffee 239, where you can see dream-mobiles up close, plus art events, a slate of holiday-themed happenings, and a regular schedule of live music at several of the restaurant/bars.

 “Something for everyone” is a phrase that gets thrown around a lot.
 But in the case of Mercato, it fits.